-Fermipy is only compatible with Science Tools v10r0p5 or later.
+From version 0.19.0 fermipy is only compatible with fermitools version 1.2.23 or later.
 If you are using an earlier version, you will need to download and install the latest version from the FSSC.
-Note that it is recommended to use the non-ROOT binary distributions of the Science Tools.

-These instructions assume that you already have a local installation of the Fermi Science Tools (STs).
-For more information about installing and setting up the STs see Installing the Fermi Science Tools.
-If you are running at SLAC you can follow the Running at SLAC instructions.
-For Unix/Linux users we currently recommend following the Installing with Anaconda Python instructions.
-For OSX users we recommend following the Installing with pip instructions.
-The Installing with Docker instructions can be used to install the STs on OSX and Linux machines that are new enough to support Docker.
-To install the development version of Fermipy follow the Installing Development Versions instructions.
+These instructions assume that you already have a local installation of the fermitools.
+For more information about installing and setting up the fermitools see Installing the fermitools.
+For we currently recommend following the Installing Anaconda Python instructions.
+However the Installing with pip instructions should also work.
+The Installing with Docker instructions can be used to install the fermitools on OSX and Linux machines that are new enough to support Docker.
+To install the development version of Fermipy follow the Installing From Source instructions.

 Installing with pip¶